paydro/excavator/README.md

 ### Long and Short Switches

-Parameters are automatically assigned long and short switches unless they are specifically defined.
+Parameters are assigned long and short switches unless they are specified.
 The short switch is usually the first character in the name of the param.
-If there are duplicates, then it continues to move to the next character in the name until it finds a unique character.
+If there are duplicates, then the param parser will continue to move to the next character in the name until it finds a unique character.
 If it cannot find a unique character, then the parameter will not have a short switch.

     # --abc, -a
     param :abc